Panama Temporary Residency – Your First Step to Living in Panama

 Who Can Apply for Temporary Residency?

-• Investors participating in approved programs
+• Investors participating in government-approved programs

 • Dependents and spouses of Panamanian citizens or residents